ifm/ifm3d/doc/sphinx/content/basic_lib_usage/2d_data/2d_data.md

-# How to: receive and use the 2D rgb image
+# How to: receive and use the 2D RGB image

 Receiving RGB data with ifm3d is done similarly as 3D data: the core objects have to be instantiated, and a frame has to be retrieved (see full code below).
 The important part is how to access the RGB image and how to decode it for further use.